 - Work on updating the regional CMP performance measures according to the FAST Act guidelines.
 Continue to develop and modify methodology to collect and utilize additional forms data to further integrate alternative modes of transportation into the CMP. - 2.
 Continue to coordinate with PVTA Automated Vehicle Location (AVL) system the collection and integration of data in to the CMP. - 3.
 Advance new strategies to encourage public participation in the CMP process. - 4.
 Update CMP corridors in coordination with the JTC. - 5.
-Update the regional Congestion Severity Formula to incorporate addition performance measures as necessary. - 6.
-Travel time runs including GHG data collection and analysis of the Interstate Highway System and other major arterial roadways in the urbanized area of the Pioneer Valley. - 7.
+Update the regional Congestion Severity Formula to incorporate addition performance measures as necessary. - Travel time runs including GHG data collection and analysis of the Interstate Highway System and other major arterial roadways in the urbanized area of the Pioneer Valley.
+All GHG analysis will be coordinated with MassDOT's Sustainable transportation Planning group. - 7.
 Before and after study for TIP projects.
-Under this activity location(s) will be identified for analysis to identify how a recent TIP project has impacted congestion once the project is complete - 8.
-Conduct a study at the intersection of Route 10 and South Street in the City of Easthampton to quantify existing congestion and develop recommendations to improve traffic flow and safety.
+Under this activity location(s) will be identified for analysis to identify how a recent TIP project has impacted congestion once the project is complete

+8. Conduct a study at the intersection of Route 10 and South Street in the City of Easthampton to quantify existing congestion and develop recommendations to improve traffic flow and safety.